niko-kindler/wordpress-webpack-skeleton/README.md

-# A skeleton for a Wordpress theme
+# A skeleton for a Wordpress theme with Webpack
 This is a Skeleton Wordpress Theme with webpack, Hot Module Reload for JS and SCSS Files, auto reload for PHP-Files, which makes developing Wordpress themes really simple and fun!

 # Installation